cgotelli/Metashape4Flumes/README.md

 ### Step 2.
 Run

 This step uses Python through the Anaconda Powershell Prompt (Windows) or the terminal (UNIX).
 It is necessary to set the directory of the terminal/console in folder `EXPERIMENT001 > CODE > step02` and execute the following command: `python run.py`.
-> :warning: Remember to set the as conda working environment the one where you have installed the Meashape API.
+> :warning: Remember to set as conda working environment the one where you have installed the Meashape API.

 #### License